mikegcoleman/fed-summit-hol/docker-enterprise/README.md

 For instance if you see `https://<node0-dns-name>` you would actually type something like `https://node0-smwqii1akqh.southcentralus.cloudapp.azure.com`.

 You will be asked to SSH into various nodes.
-In this lab these nodes are referred to as `node0`, `node1`, and `node2`, but you will use the full DNS name or IP address of the node.
+In this lab these nodes are referred to as `node1`, `node2`, and `node3`.

 ## <a name="prerequisites"></a>Prerequisites